cschreib/lxgui/README.md

         </Scripts>
 ```

-The "OnLoad" script gets executed only once, when the Frame is created.
+The `<OnLoad>` script gets executed only once, when the Frame is created.
 It is used here to initialize some variables.
-The "OnUpdate" script is called every frame (use it carefully...).
-It provides the time elapsed since last update in the "arg1" variable.
+The `<OnUpdate>` script is called every frame (use it carefully...).
+It provides the time elapsed since last update in the `arg1` variable.
 We use it to record the number of frames that are rendered, and update the FPS counter every half seconds.

-The "self" variable in Lua is the equivalent of "this" in C++: it is a reference to the "FPSCounter" Frame.
-Note that, since we've called the FontString "$parentText", we can use the handy shortcut "self.Text" instead of the full name "FPSCounterText" to reference the FontString object in Lua.
+The `self` variable in Lua is the equivalent of `this` in C++: it is a reference to the object running the script, here the `FPSCounter` Frame.
+Note that, since we called the FontString `$parentText`, we can use the handy shortcut `self.Text` instead of the full name `FPSCounterText` to reference the FontString object in Lua.
+This is good practice, and allows for more generic and modular code.

-Once this is done, we have the full .xml file:
+Once this is done, we have the full XML file:

 ```xml
 <Ui>